Course website on Moodle

-However, if all you're looking for is a course to complete the math minor, there are other choices which may be better options.
+However, if you're simply looking for a course to complete the math minor, there are other choices which may be better options.
 MA211 is basically a course in writing mathematical proofs, and as such requires you to do a lot of just that: writing proofs.
-It is a pre- or co-requisite for upper-division mathematics and computer science courses (such as MA311, MA313, MA314, MA321, MA322, and CS344, CS345, CS447, CS456) which require reading and writing mathematical proofs.
+LOTS of proofs.
+MA211 is a pre- or co-requisite for upper-division theoretical mathematics and computer science courses (such as MA311, MA313, MA314, MA321, MA322, and CS344, CS345, CS447, CS456) which require reading and writing mathematical proofs.
 Many students whose interest isn't in math for its own sake (and especially in proofs) find MA211 difficult.

-Fall 2014 courses which might be better for a math minor (in rough order from "probably useful" to "maybe not such a good choice"):
+Fall 2016 courses which might be better for a math minor (in rough order from "probably useful" to "maybe not such a good choice"):

 There is also available a Student Solutions Manual and Study Guide (Brooks/Cole, ISBN-10: 0-495-82618-9, ISBN-13: 978-0-495-82618-7).
 This contains additional complete solutions, explanations, and review questions.
 It is not required, but you may find it helpful.